-

 Unit Five: Distressed behaviour, sensory processing conditions and autism spectrum conditions in children.

-As this is an adult learning course, you will need to be aged 19 or over at the start of the current academic year.
-Although there are no formal entry requirements, you will need to have a minimum Level 1 qualification in literacy or equivalent, as the course requires you write your answers for assessment purposes.
+As this is an adult learning course, you will need to be aged be 19+ as at 31st August prior to the start of the current academic year.
+You will also need to have at least a Level 1 qualification in English/Literacy or equivalent, as the course requires you write your answers for assessment purposes.
+We can provide the opportunity to complete your Level 1 English course by following the link below:

 Distance Learning courses are studied from home, work, or any location you wish.
 They are designed for independent study, and you do not have to attend any sessions, however your assigned tutor will provide you with support and guidance throughout your course.
 To ensure that you keep on track and meet the deadlines it is suggested that you undertake 5-10 hours study per week.